-Class 1 Class 3 (EXPLOSIVES) (FLAMMABLE LIQUIDS)
+Class 1 Class 3 Division 2.1 (EXPLOSIVES) (FLAMMABLE LIQUIDS) (FLAMMABLE GAS)

-Division 2.1 (FLAMMABLE GAS)

 The rules usually forbid use of cargo heaters, including automatic cargo heater/air conditioner units.
-Unless you have read all the related rules, don't load the above products in a cargo space that has a heater.
+Unless you have read all the related rules, don't load the above product in a cargo space that has a heater.

-Use Closed Cargo Space.
-You cannot have overhang or tailgate loads of:
+Use Closed Cargo Spaces.
+You cannot have overhang or tailgate loads of.

-Class 1 Class 4 Class 5 (EXPLOSIVES) (FLAMMABLE SOLIDS) (OXIDIZERS)
+Class 1 Class 4 Class 5

+(EXPLOSIVES) (FLAMMABLE (OXIDIZERS)

+SOLIDS)